How to Use AI to REDUCE EFFICIENCY and INCREASE Legal Costs

 The promise of artificial intelligence (AI) in business is to increase efficiency and reduce costs.
 In contract drafting and negotiation, large language models (LLMs) can produce initial drafts and analyze agreements in seconds—something that might take lawyers hours.
 Yet despite these advantages, AI often has the opposite effect if not used thoughtfully.

-1. AI Alone Can’t Read the Room
+1. AI Can’t Read the Room

 2. Misuse of AI Can Undermine Trust